 Here are six great independent Massachusetts bookstores that offer a sense of community, unique ambiance, great customer service, hard-to-find titles, and the chance to support the local economy…

 thousands more stored offsite.
-Owner Jim James recently moved his business virtually around the corner to its new 504 Main St. location that features two floors of books, as well as toys, puzzles, board games, apparel with local town names, and a pottery studio.
+Owner Jim James’s wonderful independent bookstore features two floors of books, as well as toys, puzzles, board games, apparel with local town names, and a pottery studio.
 The setting is cozy and welcoming including couches, chairs, fireplace ambient lamp lighting, an aquarium and a colorful wall mural created by a local high school student.
 Jim has a knack for carrying all the right books (for example, required and recommended reading for public and private schools, Battle of the Books competitions, etc.), as customers often find what they need here after not being able to at chain bookstores.
 The prices are amazing, often coming in at much less than what you’d buy at a chain.
 One of my favorite independent bookstores in New England and far beyond that region!

 The Montague Bookmill at 440 Greenfield Rd. in Montague (Tel.
 412-367-9206) at the restored Montague Mill complex is hard-to-find, but certainly worth the visit.
 Located in a rustic former 1842 gristmill on the banks of the Swift River a few miles north of Amherst and Northampton, the Montague Bookmill is one of those bookstores that has plenty of nooks and crannies to get lost in and enjoy finding used books of just about any genre — including academic publications to serve the local college population.
 Additionally, the Lady Killigrew Cafe and downstairs Alvah Stone Restaurant and Bar offer great dining options with water views.
 There’s also a fantastic outdoor deck for warmer weather dining!